Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/src/edfi-performance-test/README.md

 poetry run python edfi_performance_test -b "https://localhost:54746" -k "testkey" -s "testsecret"
 ```

+Test failure ratio is monitored throughout and run is stopped if more than 50% of the
+tests experience failures.

 ### Supported arguments

 | Command Line Argument                | Required                             | Description                                                                                                    |